Satoshi Nakamoto Florida trial

 Kleiman died some years ago.
 These two men clearly knew one another very well, they were friends for some time, Kleiman contributed to the decline of Wright's marriage, the relationship soured for other reasons as well.
 They had some contract to share those BTC 1 million.
 The question is whether both of them owned it.
 A technical "detail" that helps to clarify these things is the question whether Wright himself or Wright+Kleiman were the fathers of the Bitcoin, aka Satoshi Nakamoto.
 I have discussed this question since 2019 and sketched it already in 2015.

 I still find this claim uncertain but more likely to be true than not, see Craig Wright on this blog.
-Hours ago, this Mr Murray (who is close to Wright) released an intelligent video claiming that he has very good reasons to know that Craig Wright is Satoshi Nakamoto (see also a similar new video by DJ Chan and Ryan Charles, a physicist, 12 days ago; Kevin Healy in April, 55 minutes; text by Zem G.).
+Hours ago, this Mr Murray (who is close to Wright) released an intelligent video claiming that he has very good reasons to know that Craig Wright is Satoshi Nakamoto (see also a similar new video by DJ Chan and Ryan Charles, a physicist, 12 days ago; Kevin Healy in April, 55 minutes; Joshua Henslee, new; text by Zem G.).
 The identity of something isn't just an empty label that may be assigned, it shapes throughout your world line, you earn it.
 I actually made the equivalent claims recently, especially here where I claimed that predictions by artificial (or real) intelligence may only be assigned to an identity of an entity that has been free to make decisions for some time.

 Wright clearly knows a lot about these things, has numerous blockchain patents (perhaps #1 in the world), and carries a vision (and the BSV coin, the original Bitcoin according to himself, Bitcoin Satoshi Vision that Craig claims to be the only true Bitcoin).
 You may read some rather deep essays about many topics on his website.
 Most importantly, he can explain "why" various details in the original Bitcoin paper are what they are and how they are connected to closely related topics that Wright was clearly interested in.
 Things make more sense with his explanation; no one else has been capable of shedding light on these issues and he did it many times.
 The (non-)money didn't arise out of the vacuum, Nakamoto (especially if he is Wright) was probably studying policing in online games.
 Wright knows some books that were relevant in the field but very esoteric for the community.